Fidelity zeros and Lee-Yang theory of quantum phase transitions

-Although the particle number (equivalently, the total $z$-magnetization in spin language) is not conserved, the Hamiltonian (\ref{Eq.Ham}) is invariant under the parity symmetry ($\mathbb{Z}2$ symmetry) generated by $P = \prod_{j=1}^{L} \sigma_{j}^{z}$.
-Accordingly, the Hilbert space decomposes into even- and odd-parity sectors, projected by $P_{\text{odd}} = \tfrac{1}{2}(1-P)$ and $P_{\text{even}} = \tfrac{1}{2}(1+P)$, respectively \cite{mbeng2024quantum}.
+Although the particle number (equivalently, the total $z$-magnetization in spin language) is not conserved, the Hamiltonian (\ref{Eq.Ham}) is invariant under the parity symmetry ($\mathbb{Z}_2$ symmetry) generated by $P = \prod_{j=1}^{L} \sigma_{j}^{z}$.
+Accordingly, the Hilbert space decomposes into odd- and even-parity sectors, projected by $P_{\text{odd}} = \tfrac{1}{2}(1-P)$ and $P_{\text{even}} = \tfrac{1}{2}(1+P)$, respectively \cite{mbeng2024quantum}.
 Consequently, the ferromagnetic phase is doubly degenerate in the thermodynamic limit.
 Through the Jordan-Wigner and Bogoliubov transformations, Hamiltonian (\ref{Eq.Ham}) is diagonalized, yielding the eigenvalues, $\epsilon(k) = 2J\sqrt{(\cos k - \frac{h}{J})^{2} + \sin^{2}k}$, where $k=2n\pi/L$ with $n=-L/2+1, \cdots, L/2$ for odd-parity states, and $k=\pm(2n-1)\pi/L$ with $n=1, \cdots, L/2$ for even-parity states.
-For a real field, \text{Im}(h)=0, the odd- and even-parity ground-state energies are computed by occupying the single-particle energy levels.
+For a real field \text{Im}(h)=0, the odd- and even-parity ground-state energies are obtained by occupying single-particle energy levels.
 Despite double degeneracy of the ferromagnetic phase in the thermodynamic limit, these states are separated by an exponentially small gap for finite $L$.
 It is observed that the odd-parity ground state always lies at a lower energy.
 Notably, the Hamiltonian's parity symmetry remains preserved despite the presence of non-Hermiticity.
-However, we unexpectedly find that the ground state (defined as the lowest real part of energies) \cite{sun2023aufbau} is not always of odd parity but can switch symmetry sector [c.f.
+However, we find that the ground state (defined as the lowest real part of energies \cite{sun2023aufbau}) is not always of odd parity but can switch symmetry sector [c.f.
 Fig.~\ref{fig:paritybreak}(a)] under a complex magnetic field $\text{Im}(h) \neq 0$.
 We refer to this type of parity breaking as {\it non-Hermitian parity-symmetry breaking}.

-In the classical Ising model, the partition function is nonzero for any real magnetic field in a finite system.
+In classical Ising models, the partition function is nonzero for any real magnetic field in a finite system.
 In Lee-Yang’s original framework, a complex magnetic field is introduced to generate the zeros of the partition function.
 Thermal phase transitions are identified when these zeros cross the real axis in the thermodynamic limit.
-In what follows, we demonstrate that non-Hermitian parity-symmetry breaking induced by the complex field in the quantum Ising model leads to a change of parity-symmetry sectors, thereby establishing a generalized Lee-Yang theory for quantum phase transitions.
+In what follows, we demonstrate that non-Hermitian parity-symmetry breaking caused by the complex field in quantum Ising models leads to fidelity zeros, thereby establishing a generalized Lee-Yang theory for quantum phase transitions.